-Our third and final IT dashboard example is focusing on the costs management over a year, and takes a closer look at the month of July 2017, and is split into four different KPIs.
+Our fourth and final IT dashboard example is focusing on the costs management over a year, and takes a closer look at the month of July 2017, and is split into four different KPIs.
 First of them compares the evolution of the Return on Investment (ROI) over a year, and compares it to the previous month.
-July has outperformed June by 1%, with a ROI of 153,26%: that means that for each dollar invested, you will receive 2,53 dollars back – and that is an excellent ROI.
-The goal should be to increase it over time, even if it cannot be always on the rise: sometimes, large investments need to be done but you won’t reap the fruits before a couple of month.
+July has outperformed June by 1%, with an ROI of 153,26%: that means that for each dollar invested, you will receive 2,53 dollars back – and that is an excellent ROI.
+The goal should be to increase it over time, even if it cannot be always on the rise: sometimes, large investments need to be done but you won’t reap the fruits before a couple of months.
 In the meantime, your ROI will be low, but that will change later.

-Second indicator on this IT dashboard compares the IT spending to the IT budget over a year.
+The second indicator of this IT dashboard compares the IT spending to the IT budget over a year.
 Monitoring your costs compared to your initial budget gives you an overview of how good you are at controlling the expenses, but also at budgeting.
 There always are some unexpected events and needs that lead to higher spending, but these specificities should be taken into account when setting up the budget.
 Staying within original limits as much as possible allows you to have some budget aside for future budget excess.

 This leads us to the third KPI displayed on that IT dashboard template, comparing this time the IT costs to the revenue generated.
 It evaluates the results of your IT activities and their success relatively to what they cost you.
 It tells a story about your performance, and such percentage ideally stays within a target range, regardless of the evolution of the revenue.

 Last but not least, the final element of this IT KPI dashboard is the IT costs breakdown.
-It is important to know where you allocate your money and how it is used in the end: by displaying the different units (hardware, personnel, software, …) and their components (infrastructure, maintenance, etc.), you can identify the main cost drivers and opportunities for improvement more easily.
+It is important to know where you allocate your money and how it is used in the end: by displaying the different units (hardware, personnel, website, software, …) and their components (infrastructure, maintenance, etc.), you can identify the main cost drivers and opportunities for improvement more easily.

 Setup only takes one minute.
 No credit card required!